QUALITATIVE METHODOLOGY 1 - 2021/2

 It is anticipated that where possible the original form of assessment would be replicated for any required reassessment.
 If reassessments are necessary (and where it may not be possible to re-assess in the same format as the original assessment), alternative assessment will be provided which will assess the same learning outcomes as the original assessment.

-This will assess the students’ understanding of qualitative research and their ability to critically discuss, reflect upon and put across a convincing written argument pertaining to the focus of the taught unit (addresses learning outcomes 1, 2, 3, 4, and 5).
+This will assess the students’ understanding of qualitative research and their ability to critically discuss and put across a convincing written argument in line with the set assessment brief.

 - Explore inductive research enquiry and critique qualitative methods and approaches.